-(d) There are no outstanding (i) securities of the Company or any of the Company's Subsidiaries convertible into or exchangeable for shares of capital stock of, or other equity or voting interests in, any Subsidiary of the Company, (ii) options, warrants, rights or other commitments or Contracts to acquire from the Company or any of its Subsidiaries, or that obligate the Company or any of its Subsidiaries to issue, any capital stock of, or other equity or voting interest in, or any securities convertible into or exchangeable for shares of capital stock of, or other equity or voting interest in, any Subsidiary of the Company, (iii) obligations of the Company to grant, extend or enter into any subscription, warrant, right, convertible or exchangeable security or other similar Contract or commitment relating to any capital stock of, or other equity or voting interest (including any voting debt) in, any Subsidiary of the Company (the items in clauses (i), (ii) and (iii), together with the capital stock of the Subsidiaries of the Company, being referred to collectively as "Subsidiary Securities."
-Or (iv) other obligations by the Company or any of its Subsidiaries to make any payments based on the price or value of any Subsidiary Securities.
+(d) There are no outstanding (i) securities of the Company or any of the Company's Subsidiaries convertible into or exchangeable for shares of capital stock of, or other equity or voting interests in, any Subsidiary of the Company, (ii) options, warrants, rights or other commitments or Contracts to acquire from the Company or any of its Subsidiaries, or that obligate the Company or any of its Subsidiaries to issue, any capital stock of, or other equity or voting interest in, or any securities convertible into or exchangeable for shares of capital stock of, or other equity or voting interest in, any Subsidiary of the Company, (iii) obligations of the Company to grant, extend or enter into any subscription, warrant, right, convertible or exchangeable security or other similar Contract or commitment relating to any capital stock of, or other equity or voting interest (including any voting debt) in, any Subsidiary of the Company (the items in clauses (i), (ii) and (iii), together with the capital stock of the Subsidiaries of the Company, being referred to collectively as "Subsidiary Securities.
 There are no outstanding Contracts of any kind which obligate the Company or any of its Subsidiaries to repurchase, redeem or otherwise acquire any outstanding Subsidiary Securities.

 3.4 Authority.
 The Company has all requisite power and authority to enter into this Agreement and any Related Agreements to which it is a party and to consummate the transactions contemplated hereby and thereby.
-The execution and delivery by the Company of this Agreement and any Related Agreements to which it is a party and the consummation of the transactions contemplated hereby and thereby and thereby have been duly authorized by all necessary action on the part of the Company, and no further action is required on the part of the Company to authorize the Agreement and any Related Agreements to which it is a party and the transactions contemplated hereby subject only to the adoption of this Agreement by the Company Stockholders.
+The execution and delivery by the Company of this Agreement and any Related Agreements to which it is a party and the consummation of the transactions contemplated hereby and thereby and thereby have been duly authorized by all necessary action on the part of the Company, and no further action is required on the part of the Company to authorize the Agreement and any Related Agreements to which it is a party and the transactions contemplated hereby by the Company Stockholders.
 The vote required to (i) adopt this Agreement, the Merger and the transactions contemplated hereby by the Company Stockholders is set forth in Section 3.4 of the Company Disclosure Schedule and (ii) convert all outstanding shares of Company Preferred Stock into Company Common Stock pursuant to the Charter Documents are referred to collectively herein as the "Requisite Company Stockholder Approval".
-At a meeting duly called and held prior to the date hereof, the Company Board has (a) unanimously resolved that the Merger is advisable and in the best interests of the Company and its stockholders adopt this Agreement, the Merger and the transactions contemplated hereby and (c) unanimously recommended that the Company Stockholders adopt this Agreement, the Merger and the transactions contemplated hereby and c) unanimously recommended that the Company Stockholders adopt this Agreement, the Merger and the transactions contemplated hereby and e company Board Recommendation").
-This Agreement and each of the Related Agreements to which the Company is a party have been duly executed and delivered by the Company and assuming the due authorization, execution and delivery by the other parties hereto and thereto, constitute the valid and binding obligations of the Company enforceable against it in ac
+At a meeting duly called and held prior to the date hereof, the Company Board has (a) unanimously resolved that the Merger is advisable and in the best interests of the Company and its stockholders adopt this Agreement, the Merger and the transactions contemplated hereby and (c) unanimously recommended that the Company Stockholders adopt this Agreement, the Merger and the transactions contemplated hereby in accordance with applicable Legal Requirements, the Certificate of Incorporation and the Bylaws (such approval, the "Company Board Recommendation").
+This Agreement and each of the Related Agreements to which the Company is a party have been duly executed and delivered by the Company and assuming the due authorization, execution and delivery by the other parties hereto and thereto, constitute the valid and binding obligations of the Company enforceable against it in accordance with their respective terms.